 When more than 40,000 students arrive each fall, these twin cities get a lot bigger.
 But see for yourself what we have to offer.

 If you know what your major will be, start with a departmental advisor.
-You can also contact the Office of Undergraduate Academic Affairs (217.333.6061 or email@example.com) directly.
+You can also contact the Office of Undergraduate Academic Affairs (217.333.6061 or firstname.lastname@example.org) directly.
 We'd be glad to help you.
-You also might want to download our brochure to get a sense of FAA's scope or check the (many more than) 10 reasons to pick Illinois.
+You also might want to look through our viewbook to get a sense of FAA's scope.

 If you aren't sure where to start, send us a request for more information.
 We can provide details on degree programs, ensembles, classes, dorms, the campus atmosphere, or anything else about being a student in the arts at Illinois.